Many people practicing agriculture want maximum returns from their crops and livestock.

 - Zero effect on microclimate

-If you want to erect tunnel netting, you can choose from three types of frames to support your nets from the plants.
+If you want to erect tunnel netting, you can choose three types of frames to support your nets from the plants.
 The first choice is the hoop frame.
-This is made from poly pipe hoops and wires are between hoops to stop sagging.
+This is made from poly pipe hoops, with wires between hoops to stop sagging.
 The movement of nets over pipes does not cause damage

 The second choice is the coathanger system.
-This makes use of a lightweight metal frame shaped like a coathanger and held above the canopy on a single wooden or metal pole.
+This used a lightweight metal frame shaped like a coathanger and held above the canopy on a single wooden or metal pole.
 The wires between the frames hold the net away from the canopy

 - The net sections are thrown over individual trees or rows near ripening

-- You can net the trees up to 3 meter high
+- You can net the trees up to 3 meters high

 How Do You Plan for Canopy Netting?